Intercession

-Intercession or intercessory prayer is the act of praying to a deity on behalf of others, or asking a saint in heaven to pray on behalf of oneself or for others.
+Intercession or intercessory prayer is the act of praying on behalf of others, or asking a saint in heaven to pray on behalf of oneself or for others.

 The Apostle Paul's exhortation to Timothy specified that intercession prayers should be made for all people.

 Christianity

 In the early Church

 The early Christians continued to practice intercessory prayer on behalf of others after Jesus' death.
 Ignatius of Antioch was one man who exhorted Christians to continue to pray for others, and especially for those who became Docetists or held other heretical beliefs.
 In his letter to the churches of Smyrna, St. Ignatius exhorts the Christians there to pray for other people: "only you must pray to God for them, if by any means they may be brought to repentance, which, however, will be very difficult.
 Yet Jesus Christ, who is our true life, has the power of [effecting] this".
 Throughout all of Ignatius's letters, the word for prayers of intercession appears nineteen times, and Ignatius asks for prayer "for himself (eight times), for the Christian church in Syria (seven times), for persecutors, heretics, and all people generally (once each)".

 St. Ignatius and the other church fathers, such as Paul the Apostle, who were keen on intercessory prayer based this practice on Jesus' own teachings which required that one pray for others, especially one's enemies:

 According to Lionel Swain, of St. Edmund's College, Ware, St. Paul believed intercession to be one of the most important aspects of faith and praying life, as praying for others is a recurring theme in his works.
-Prayer acts as a way for St. Paul to acknowledge God's power.
-Intercessory prayer also acts as a way for the Apostle to "share in ... the Father's redemptive love".
+For St. Paul, prayer serves as a means to acknowledge God's power.
+Intercessory prayer also acts as a way for the Apostle to "share in... the Father's redemptive love".
 Paul believed that prayer transformed the person doing the praying, as much as the one being prayed for, which creates a stronger bond between him and God.